Sterling K. Brown

 Sterling Kelby Brown (born April 5, 1976) is an American actor.
-He is the recipient of various accolades, including three Primetime Emmy Awards and a Golden Globe Award.
-He was included in Time magazine's list of the 100 most influential people in the world in 2018.
+He has received numerous accolades including three Primetime Emmy Awards and a Golden Globe Award as well as a nomination for an Academy Award.
+He was included in Time's list of the 100 most influential people in the world in 2018.

-Brown has portrayed Christopher Darden in the FX limited series The People v.
-O. J. Simpson: American Crime Story (2016) and starred as Randall Pearson in the NBC drama series This Is Us (2016–2022).
-Both roles earned him Primetime Emmy Awards and the latter also won him a Golden Globe Award.
-He has also had supporting roles in the films Black Panther (2018) and Waves (2019), and has appeared in the Amazon Prime comedy series The Marvelous Mrs. Maisel in 2019.
-He has also voiced characters in the 2019 animated films The Angry Birds Movie 2 and Frozen II.
+Brown portrayed Christopher Darden in the FX limited series The People v.
+O. J. Simpson: American Crime Story (2016) earning the Primetime Emmy Award for Outstanding Supporting Actor in a Limited Series or Movie.
+For his role as Randall Pearson in the NBC drama series This Is Us (2016–2022) he earned the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series.
+He has also starred in the Amazon Prime Video comedy series The Marvelous Mrs. Maisel (2019) and the Hulu thriller series Paradise (2025).

+For his role in American Fiction (2023), he was nominated for the Academy Award for Best Supporting Actor.
+Brown had leading roles in films such as Hotel Artemis (2019), Honk for Jesus.
+Save Your Soul.
+(2022), and Biosphere (2023); supporting roles in Marshall (2017), Black Panther (2018), and Waves (2019); and voice roles in the 2019 animated films The Angry Birds Movie 2 and Frozen 2.